alexey-gamov/csgo-advanced-dm/README.md

 Main idea is to get rid of visual noise and add some warmup-style features.

-No speacial cvars are implemented - everything works around built-in command.
+No speacial cvars are implemented - everything works around built-in commands.

 ## Features

-- Cycle play modes *(configs + notifications)*
+- Cycle play modes *(configs & notifications)*
-- Buy menu *(saves over sessions)*
+- Buy menu *(cookies & random)*
 - Health/armor/clip restore on kill

 #### What is disabled